datawithali/Election_Analysis/README.md

  - The winner of the election was:
     - Candidate (1, 2 or 3), who received "x%" of the vote and "y" number of votes.
     ## CHallenge Overview
+    We helped Seth and Tom submit the election audit results to the election commission.

+The data we need to retrieve.
+1. Capture and calculate the total number of votes cast through looping.*
+2. Get a complete list of candidates who received votes.
+3. Calculate the total number of votes each candidate received.
+4. Calculate the percentage of votes each candidate won.
+5. Determine the winner of the election based on popular vote.

     ## Challenge Summary